 But why this name La Ferme Rose?
 Because its traditional lime renders incorporated local orange-pink sand and crushed roof tiles.

 When La Ferme Rose was first built in 1430, the Hundred Years War was rife in the Vexin, and peace was not found until until 1449 with the final recapture of the nearby fortress of Gisors.
 These troubled times explain that the main three farm buildings form a triangle protecting the central courtyard.
 The presence of stone arrow-slits testifies to the necessity of defence from belligerent troops and highwaymen.
 These fortified farms are characteristic of the Vexin area.

 The new city changes the game

-Claire Chapon Owner of Ferme Rose:
+Claire Chapon, owner of La Ferme Rose:

 “I’m from England – the land of Bed and Breakfast – and I come from a family of hoteliers.
 With my husband, we immediately saw the potential of this magical place.
 But the restoration – which we conducted entirely ourselves and is completely respectful of the original building – was a real adventure.
 When we moved in, it was not possible to live in the main house given its advanced state of degradation, forcing us to live for five years, with our children, in a small adjoining flat with very basic comfort.
 Today, thanks to the Internet, we welcome customers from all over the world.
 We have received customers from China, Japan, Australia, Russia and many others.
 But we also welcome hikers, cyclists and French tourists or people traveling for business purposes, attracted by our reasonable prices, family atmosphere and calm environment.
 La Ferme Rose turned our lives upside down in more ways than one.
 My husband, who was a computer scientist before, learned so much during these years of restoration, that he created a building company, which works mainly on… restorations ! “.